 I am hurt and mostly disappointed that I will no longer be able to continue, but I hope you can understand that I simply cannot continue to work in an environment that refused to support me.
 I know we have made some big plans for the program this year and I am very sorry that I will not be able to see them through.

-Student protested outside the school Friday afternoon and at the weekly Lenten Fish Fry Friday evening.
+A small group of people protested outside the school Friday afternoon and at the weekly Lenten Fish Fry Friday evening.